Retirement Planning7 min read

 Factors that push spending higher

-- Travel in early retirement — the "go-go" years (65–75) often involve more discretionary spending
+• Travel in early retirement — the "active" years (65–75) often involve more discretionary spending

 Factors that push spending lower

-- The "slow-go" and "no-go" years — spending typically declines after 75 as travel and recreation decrease
+• The "moderate" and "quiet" years — spending typically declines after 75 as travel and recreation decrease

 Singles vs Couples